We hope that you will enjoy the fun and excitement of your Phantom Fireworks, and that you will do so in a safe and careful manner.

 Use fireworks outdoors under safe conditions.
 Never use fireworks indoors.

-Safety glasses are recommended for individuals lighting fireworks and those individuals in close proximity to the fireworks.
+Safety glasses or goggles are recommended for individuals lighting fireworks and those individuals in close proximity to the fireworks.

 Never use a wet or damaged shell or launch tube.
 Insert shell all the way into the bottom of the tube, flat end down, arrow pointing up.
 Never force a shell into a tube.
+Use the tube that is packaged with the shells.
 Use only one shell in a tube at a time.
 Wait at least 30 seconds after ignition before loading another shell in the launch tube.
 Never ignite a shell outside of a launch tube.
 Never take the shell apart.
 Never relight a fuse that fails to ignite the device.
+The tube should be on a hard, flat surface, properly braced.
+Never light a tube on any part of your body.
 After lighting the fuse, move a minimum of 20 feet from the launch tube.

-Please be considerate of your pets and animals when using fireworks.
-Noise and lights of fireworks often frighten some ls, so it is important that you are watchful over your pets and animals.
-You may want to move or animals away from the fireworks or inside during your display.
+Please be considerate of pets and animals when using fireworks.
+Noise and lights of fireworks often frighten some animals, so it is important that you are watchful over pets and animals.
+You may want to move or keep animals away from the fireworks or inside during your display.
 Playing music or the T.V. can help to distract the animals from the fireworks noise.

-Phantom Fireworks wants you and your family to have a fun and enjoyable experience with your consumer fireworks, and the only way to insure that safe experience is to follow all of the safety rules.
+Phantom Fireworks wants you and your family to have a fun and enjoyable experience with your consumer fireworks, and the only way to insure that you have a , safe experience is to follow all of the safety rules.
 Please use your consumer fireworks safely.

 Consumer fireworks are officially referred to as UN0336 1.4G fireworks.
 The products used to be called Class C or common fireworks.
 The definitions, standards and rules for 1.4G consumer fireworks are found in Titles 16 & 49 of the Code of Federal Regulations.

-All of the Phantom Fireworks products are tested by the American Fireworks Standards Laboratory, Inc. to insure safety, performance and compliance with the U.S. law and standards established by the U.S. Department of Transportation and the U.S. Consumer Product Safety Commission for UN0336 1.4G (Class C) consumer fireworks.
+All of the Phantom Fireworks products are tested by the American Fireworks Standards Laboratory, Inc. (“AFSL”) to insure safety, performance and compliance with the U.S. law and standards established by the U.S. Department of Transportation, U.S. Consumer Product Safety Commission, and AFSL for UN0336 1.4G (Class C) consumer fireworks.